jaimeejose/Documentations/ArJaiSolutions.ExtensionsLibrary.Documentation.md

     Object.ConvertToTheGivenType(System.Type)
 Converts the object provided to the given type -> Except: DateTime - Which is converted to UTCDateTime , bool - Which is converted to bool from (true/false, 0/1, yes/no, y/n)

+ string.ToBool()

+Converts string to bool if not able to convert, It will return null.
+Possible values from string to bool are true/false, 0/1,yes/no, y/n.

+    string.ToBool(bool)
+Converts string to bool if not able to convert, It will return the default value provided or false.
+Possible values from string to bool are true/false, 0/1,yes/no, y/n

+    string.ToInt()
+Converts this string to int if unable to convert it returns null

+    string.ToInt(int)
+Converts this string to int if unable to convert it returns the default number Or 0 (if no default provided)

+    string.Tolong()
+Converts this string to long if unable to convert it returns null

+    string.Tolong(long)
+Converts this string to long if unable to convert it returns the default number Or 0 (if no default provided)

 ## Queryable Extensions
     IQueryable.PreadicateConditionBasedFiltering<TSource>(System.Linq.IQueryable<TSource>, string, ExtensionLibrary.PreadicateConditions, object)
 To create expression for a source with the property and input value based on the condition provided